Springe direkt zu Inhalt

 Drawing on the diversity of perspectives offered by the disciplines involved (architecture, cultural studies, European ethnology, musicology, philosophy, and sociology), the working group will explore the intervention potential of different improvisational practices for aesthetic, social, and political visions of the future.
 Using a broad spectrum of examples that encompass both explicit and implicit improvisational phenomena from the spheres of aesthetics and everyday practice, the discussion will focus on how the characteristic tension between necessary planning and regulation on the one hand and the uncertainty and openness on the other, manifests in the structures, methods, and impacts of specific improvisational practices.

-Contact: Eva Backhaus (B01) and Simon Teune (B03).
+The contact persons for this working group are Eva Backhaus (B01) and Simon Teune (B03).

 In collaboration with the research projects A06, B03, and C03, the methods workshop explores how past and present practices can be reconstructed in terms of their materiality and processes, as well as the forms of representation and modes of writing that can vividly portray these practices in their performative nature: How can artistic practices be described and reconstructed in their respective historical contexts?
 How can their potential to intervene in sociocultural phenomena be understood and specified?
 The workshop explores historiographic and ethnographic methods from the perspective of art history, literary studies, sociology, and social philosophy.